bkopanja/jboss-rest-api/README.md

 The DB runs on PostgreSQL 12.x, please create a DB and user that can access it and then execute `src/main/resources/db/initial-db.sql` for the initial DB structure

+# APP Explanation

+The app has 3 Controllers:

+1. ExternalApiUserRestController.java
+2. UserRestController.java
+3. AddressRestController.java

+## ExternalApiUserRestController.java

+This controller is in charge of communicating with the external API that I've found by googling for a "dummy api".
+This external API is created for quick testing and was a perfect candidate for this integration as it provides user data that looks like a real-world data.

+The external api is located here: https://jsonplaceholder.typicode.com/

+## UserRestController.java

+Once we import users into our DB using the external API this controller does the standard set of actions on our users:

+- get a list of all users
+- get a single user
+- update a user
+- delete a user

+## AddressRestController.java

+When we import users into our DB alongside them we're creating Address entities as well so this controller again does the standard set of actions on our addresses:

+- get a list of all addresses
+- get a single address
+- update an address
+- delete an address

+# Swagger

+When you land on a first page of this app you're freeted with Swagger-UI so there you can test all API calls and see how endpoints actually work